 Below, we detail what your answers indicate about each of the critical dimensions that make up the “Digital Tools” competency.
 Reflecting on each of these dimensions will help you focus your self-development strategy.

 CORRECT USE OF DIGITAL TOOLS Low

-It is the ability to use the right digital tools for different communication needs and to define clear criteria with your team on what platforms to use —and how to use them— to manage collaborative work.
+It is the ability to use the right digital tools for different communication needs and to define clear criteria with your team on which platforms to use -and how to use them- to manage collaborative work.